Two New Avatars of Moonshine for the Thompson Group: Acknowledgements

 \section{Acknowledgements}

-We thank Nathan Benjamin, Miranda Cheng, Sarah Harrison, Shamit Kachru, Michael Mertens, Ken Ono, Natalie Paquette, Roberto Volpato, Max Zimet, and especially Scott Carnahan, for helpful communication and discussions.
-We also give special thanks to Simon Norton for sharing comments and computations pertaining to generalized monstrous moonshine.
-J.D.\ acknowledges support from the U.S.\ National Science Foundation (NSF) (DMS-1203162, DMS-1601306), and the Simons Foundation (\#316779, \#708354).
+We thank Nathan Benjamin, Miranda Cheng, Sarah Harrison, Shamit Kachru, Michael Mertens, Ken Ono, Natalie Paquette, Roberto Volpato, Max Zimet, and especially Scott Carnahan, for helpful communication and discussions, and we especially thank Simon Norton for sharing comments and computations pertaining to generalized monstrous moonshine.
+We also thank anonymous referees for their comments and suggestions.
+J.D.\ acknowledges support from the U.S.\ National Science Foundation (NSF) (DMS-1203162, DMS-1601306), the Simons Foundation (\#708354), and the Ministry of Science and Technology of Taiwan (111-2115-M-001-001-MY2).
 J.H.\ acknowledges support from the NSF under grant PHY-1520748, and the hospitality of the Aspen Center for Physics supported by the NSF under grant PHY-1607611.
 B.R.\ acknowledges support from the NSF under grant PHY-1720397.
 This research was also supported in part by the NSF under grant PHY-1748958.